 COMMENT OF JANUARY 30, 2017 WITH ADDENDUM

 Since Connecticut is location of the most circuitous portion of the Northeast Corridor and the section of it most in need of addressing in order to achieve a direct route, and since some controversy has arisen over an appropriate plan for improvements there, this comment will discuss the commenter's suggestions for improvements in Connecticut first, and briefly address the three other improvements here proposed, in New York, Philadelphia and Baltimore, below.
 An addendum on further improvements in New York and Connecticut follows.

 Clearly the first order of business in Connecticut is getting the 3-track main line and its grade crossings off the streets of New London.
 The configuration - now with catenary wires - has hindered development in the central business district for a long time, and is anathema to anything being billed as modern rail transportation.
-Officials of the New Haven Railroad no doubt considered removal of the obstructive and extreme geometry here a high priority, but were hampered by the more limited technology of the day.
+Officials of the New Haven Railroad probably considered removal of the obstructive and extreme geometry here a high priority, but were hampered by the more limited technology of the day.

 NEW LONDON AND MYSTIC SHORTCUTS

 The ten and three quarter miles of the two coastline shortcuts described herein take better than three miles off the existing route.
-They would serve to straighten the worst of the skewed headings and circuitousness of the 19th Century shore line, except in its alignment east of New Haven where it goes north and then south for six miles, but doesn't lend itself well to abbreviation or realignment.
+They would serve to straighten the worst of the skewed headings and circuitousness of the 19th Century shore line, except in its alignment east of New Haven, where it goes north and then south for six miles, but doesn't lend itself well to abbreviation or realignment.

 NEC FUTURE 44-MILE IMPROVEMENT